Marcin Jahn | Dev Notebook

 Aggregate Root

 There will also be entities that do not include other entities or value objects.
-The convention is to call these Aggregates as well.
+The convention is to call these Aggregate Roots as well.

 A single bounded context or domain may contain a few Aggregate Roots.